 CAC is the only accrediting body currently offering a Pre-Site Review of your policies and procedures manual.
 This practice has proven to be invaluable to the organizations undergoing accreditation.
 During this phase, our team reviews various documents and policies your organization has in place.
 They will compare your documentation to the standards and provide a comprehensive overview of the strengths of your materials as well as any areas that need to be addressed.

-CAC offers training specific to the accreditation process (e.g. orientation) and standards (e.g. First Aid, Medication Administration).
-For more information, please see the Standard-Specific Training page.
+CAC offers training specific to the accreditation process (e.g. orientation) and standards (e.g. Medication Administration, Self-Harm and Suicide Awareness).
+For more information, please see the CAC Learning Centre page.

 UNLIMITED PERSONAL SUPPORT

 Our desire to provide superior support to our clients means that we are accessible to you any time.
 Our office staff and accreditation support coordinators are always willing to answer any questions you may have about the process.
 Please see the Contact Us page for all of our contact information.

 We have many clients who have excelled at the accreditation process and are more than willing to share their experiences with you.
 We can help put you in touch with someone from an organization similar to yours.

 Our resource centre has sample documents that will help you craft your policy and procedure manuals, including several manuals from organizations that have excelled in the accreditation process.